eehakkin/rsync-backup/README.md

 ### **backup-copy**

-Copy backups from master locations using rsync(1).
+Copy backups from mirror sources using rsync(1).

 Disk usage is minimised and the transfer is speeded up by hard linking files from old backup directories to newly created backup directories